DBProductions/rabbitmq-cluster/README.md

 Every instance get the same setup, differences are defined in the specific `terragrunt.hcl` file or additional Terraform scripts.

-The setup contains an `events` topic exchange to route based on the routing key.
-The routing keys are following the `subject.verb.object` definition to be flexible for defining queues and bindings as needed. `all-events` and `last-events` are queues of type stream to keep the messages, `last-events` have a `x-max-age` defined for five minutes to keep it short, `all-events` keep all events.
+The setup includes an `events` topic exchange for routing messages based on the routing key.
+The routing keys follow the `subject.verb.object` definition, allowing flexibility in defining queues and bindings as required.
+There are two queues, `all-events` and `last-events`, both of which are of type `stream` to store the messages.
+The `last-events` queue has a defined `x-max-age` of five minutes to keep the messages short-lived, while the `all-events` queue stores all events.

 ```mermaid
   flowchart LR